 Pursuant to the Harris Separation Agreement, Mr. Harris is entitled to receive continued payment of his 2023 annual base salary for a period of 12 months, subject to Mr. Harris' compliance with the Separation Agreement, including a release of claims in our favor, certain restrictive covenants described below and Mr. Harris' surrender of 1,704,223 shares of our Class A common stock to us.
 In addition, the Harris Separation Agreement provides that Mr. Harris will not be granted any equity under our EIP, including the Initial Harris Equity Grant or any Earnout Equity Award.
 Subject to eligibility, the Harris Separation Agreement provides for our continued payment of our share of COBRA premiums for Mr. Harris' health benefit coverage for a period of up to 12 months from August 25, 2023.
-The Harris Separation Agreement also provides for, among other things, non-disclosure and non-solicitation obligations applicable to Mr. Harris surrendered 1,704,223 shares of our Class A common stock to us, which were cancelled in full.
+The Harris Separation Agreement also provides for, among other things, non-disclosure and non-solicitation obligations applicable to Mr. Harris and mutual non-disparagement obligations.
+On August 25, 2023, pursuant to the Separation Agreement, Mr. Harris surrendered 1,704,223 shares of our Class A common stock to us, which were cancelled in full.